Enumerating Regular Languages with Bounded Delay: Orderability upper bound

 \begin{toappendix}

+The result follows from the following claim on trees: \begin{lemma}[\cite{sekanina1960ordering,karaganis1968cube}] Let $T$ be a tree, i.e., an acyclic connected undirected graph.
+Let $s \neq e$ be arbitrary nodes of~$T$.
+We can compute in linear time in~$T$ a sequence $s = n_1, \ldots, n_m = e$ enumerating all nodes of~$T$ exactly once, starting and ending at~$s$ and~$e$ respectively, such that the distance between any two consecutive nodes is at most~$3$. \end{lemma}

+As we explained in the main text, Lemma~\ref{lem:tree} was already shown independently by Sekanina and by Karaganis~\cite{sekanina1960ordering,karaganis1968cube}.
+However, we give our own algorithmic proof of this result, to emphasize the fact that the Hamiltonian path in question can be computed in linear time: we will need this fact in Section~\ref{sec:worddag}.
+Our algorithmic proof uses the method of exploring trees and enumerating nodes differently depending on the parity of their depth (see, e.g.,~\cite{uno2003two}).
+The same algorithm can be easily derived from the proof of~\cite{karaganis1968cube}, by turning the inductive argument into a recursive algorithm.

-To prove this result, we show an independent claim on trees, formalizing a known technique (see, e.g.,~\cite{uno2003two}): \begin{lemma} Let $T$ be an acyclic connected undirected graph, and let $s \neq e$ be arbitrary nodes of~$T$.
-We can compute in linear time in~$T$ a sequence $s = n_1, \ldots, n_m = e$ enumerating all nodes of~$T$ exactly once, starting and ending at~$s$ and~$e$ respectively, such that the distance between any two consecutive nodes is at most~$3$. \end{lemma} We first notice that the value~$3$ in this claim is optimal, as was claimed in the main text: \begin{claim} There is an acyclic connected undirected graph~$T$ such that any sequence enumerating all nodes of~$T$ exactly once must contain a pair of vertices at distance $\geq 3$. \end{claim} \begin{proof} Consider the tree pictured on Figure~\ref{fig:treeopt}, and some sequence $n_1, \ldots, n_{11}$ enumerating its nodes.
-Assume by contradiction that the sequence achieves a distance $\leq 2$.
-There must be at least three pairwise distinct values $1 \leq p,q,r \leq 5$ such that the values $p'$, $q'$, and $r'$ occur at indices which are not the first or last index, i.e., up to reordering, we have $n_l = p'$, $n_m = q'$, and $n_r = r'$, for some $2 \leq l < m < r \leq 10$.
+\subparagraph*{Optimality of the constant~$\bm{3}$.} Before giving our proof of Lemma~\ref{lem:tree}, we show that the value~$3$ in this lemma is optimal, as was claimed in the main text: \begin{claim} There is an acyclic connected undirected graph~$T$ such that any sequence enumerating all nodes of~$T$ exactly once must contain a pair of vertices at distance $\geq 3$. \end{claim} Claim~\ref{clm:treeopt} is implied by the results of~\cite{radoszewski2011hamiltonian} giving a (non-trivial) characterization of the trees for which it is possible to achieve a distance of~$2$ instead of~$3$.
+A slightly weaker result (applying to Hamiltonian cycles, corresponding in our setting to sequences that additionally have to start and end at vertices which are at distance $\leq 3$) is also given as Exercise~4.1.19~b in \cite{bondy2008graph}.
+We again give a self-contained proof for convenience:

+\begin{proof}[Proof of Claim~\ref{clm:treeopt}] Consider the tree pictured on Figure~\ref{fig:treeopt}, and some sequence $n_1, \ldots, n_{11}$ enumerating its nodes.
+Assume by contradiction that the sequence achieves a distance $\leq 2$, i.e., all pairs of consecutive vertices in the sequence is at distance $\leq 2$.
+Consider the vertices $1'$, $2'$, $3'$, $4'$, and $5'$ of the tree.
+The first and last position of the sequence may be covering at most two of these vertices, so there must be at least three of these values that occur at positions of the sequence which are not the first or last position.
+Without loss of generality, we assume up to symmetry that these are $1'$, $2'$, and $3'$, occurring in this order, and we write $l, m, r$ the positions where they occur in the sequence.
+In other words, we have $n_l = 1'$, $n_m = 2'$, and $n_r = 3'$, for some positions $2 \leq l < m < r \leq 10$.